Should you care about the right Instagram story dimensions?

 When you don’t work on Instagram story dimensions, your story will end up like this:

-Not one of the nicest photos, right?
+Not one of the best photos, right?

-The thing is: If you’re taking the pain to publish new Instagram stories, why not go a step ahead and make your stories stand out from the crowd?
+Why not go a step ahead and make your stories stand out from the crowd?

 1. The Best Instagram Story Dimensions are 1080×1920 Pixels